 Where is Tracie Miles Now?

 Tracie pled no contest to the intentional first-degree murder charges on February 26, 1999.
 She was also charged with aggravated robbery and forgery.
 For her crimes, she was sentenced to life in prison, with a minimum of 25 years to be served.
-Tracie is doing her time at the New Mexico Women’s Correctional Facility in Grants.
+Tracie is doing her time at the Women’s Correctional Facility in Topeka, Kansas.
 She is eligible for parole in 2023 and will be 43 years old at the time.

 While in prison, Tracie sought to withdraw her no-contest pleas.
 She said that she was only 17 when she’d been arrested for the murder, and was proven to have low IQ.
 Tracie claimed that she had no idea what it meant to sign the plea and had been coerced by her lawyer to take the deal.
 She went on to assert that she’d not entered the plea knowingly or intelligently, because she wasn’t aware of the amount of time involved.
 Apparently, her lawyer also scared her, saying if she didn’t take the deal, she’d get the death penalty or a hard 40, which is 40 years in prison before parole consideration.

 However, a Reno County judge denied Tracie’s plea, and the Kansas Supreme Court upheld this decision.
 The court decided that all of Tracie’s claims about not knowing the details of the plea deal, or her lawyer not assisting her enough, were mitigated by the precise nature of the judge’s questions before the agreement was entered.
 Therefore, Tracie’s hopes of securing an early release have been dashed.
 For now, she remains in prison, and considering the violence of her crime and Tracie’s subsequent reaction to it; one might say that she needs the time to learn about the consequences of her actions.
 [Cover Picture Courtesy: Oxygen]